-With 2 days in hand to spend in here we decided to make the most of it and visit some of the must visit places in the city.
-One among them is the La Lonja de la Seda de Valencia (originally a Silk Exchange), a commercial building built in the 15th century when the city was booming with its economic expansion.
-Hoping to avoid crowd, we started off early morning to visit the place and luckily enough we were one of the first visitors for the day.
+With 2 days in hand to spend here, we decided to make the most of it and visit some of the must-visit places in the city.
+One among them is the La Lonja de la Seda de Valencia (originally a Silk Exchange), which a commercial building built in the 15th century when the city was booming with its economic expansion.
+Hoping to avoid the crowd, we started off early morning to visit the place and luckily enough we were one of the first visitors for the day.

 Hope you guys enjoyed our post, do leave us a comment on your thoughts about the place.